Choose the best face wash for dry skin to try this season

 Image: Courtesy lookfantastic

-If you have dry and irritable skin, try the cooling facial cleanser from First Aid Beauty.
-Concocted with a blend of herbal extracts from aloe vera, liquorice root, feverfew and white tea, this formula is safe for use on sensitive skin.
+If you have irritable skin, try the cooling facial cleanser from First Aid Beauty.
+Concocted with a blend of herbal extracts from aloe vera, liquorice root, feverfew and white tea, this formula is safe for use on sensitive skin and dry.
 It’s a pH-balanced solution that prevents flare-ups, redness and harsh reactions.

 Image: Courtesy First Aid Beauty

-Let your skin imbibe the freshness of aqua rétoir water and glycerin with L’occitane’s gel-based face cleanser.
+Let your skin imbibe the freshness of aqua retoir water and glycerin with L’occitane’s gel-based face cleanser.
 The gentle formula leaves your skin glowing and plump.
-The solution especially suits sensitive and acne-prone skin as it helps prevent flare-ups and breakouts.
+The solution specially suits sensitive and acne-prone skin as it helps prevent flare-ups and breakouts.

 Image: Courtesy L’occitane